Cruise from Stockholm – the essential guide

 Stockholm has many great hotels for all budgets and types of travelers.
 For cruise travelers, we have chosen our favorites.
 These include popular hotels we have previously booked for cruise customers and personal favorites we use in the city.

-We recommend that you stay in a hotel that is at least 4-star standard.
-This way you will get a good standard of room, convenient amenities and good services such as helping with booking taxis and a concierge that can advise on local transport and provide city maps, etc. Here are our choices:
+We recommend that you book a hotel that is at least 4-star.
+This way, you will get a good standard of room, convenient amenities, and good concierge service, such as help with booking taxis, advice on local transport, city maps, and even making reservations for you.
+Here are our choices:

 Clarion Hotel Amaranten